isomerpages/mlaw-lsb/notices-and-announcements/latest-news/_posts/2022-03-01-LSB-latest-news-lsb-practical-exam-2021.md

 ---
-title: 'LSB Notice- LSB Examinations (Land Lot Survey and Strata Survey) to be held on 4 July 2022 (Monday)'
+title: 'LSB Notice- LSB Examination (Land Lot Survey and Strata Survey) to be held on 4 July 2022 (Monday)'
 permalink: /notices-and-announcements/notices/lsb-notice-lsb-practical-exams-to-be-held-on-monday-4-july-2022/
-breadcrumb: 'LSB NOTICE- LSB EXAMINATIONS (LAND LOT SURVEY AND STRATA SURVEY) TO BE HELD ON 4 JULY 2022 (MONDAY)'
+breadcrumb: 'LSB NOTICE- LSB EXAMINATION (LAND LOT SURVEY AND STRATA SURVEY) TO BE HELD ON 4 JULY 2022 (MONDAY)'
 date: 2022-03-01

 ---

-## LSB NOTICE: LSB Examinations (Land Lot Survey and Strata Survey) to be held on 4 July 2022 (Monday)
+## LSB NOTICE: LSB Examination (Land Lot Survey and Strata Survey) to be held on 4 July 2022 (Monday)

-**LSB NOTICE: LSB Examinations (Land Lot Survey and Strata Survey) to be held on 4 July 2022 (Monday)**
+**LSB NOTICE: LSB Examination (Land Lot Survey and Strata Survey) to be held on 4 July 2022 (Monday)**

-Applications for the Land Surveyors Board (LSB) Oral and Practical Examinations 2022 are now open.
+The Land Surveyors Board (LSB) Oral and Practical Examination 2022 is now open for applications by eligible persons.

-**Details**
+**A. Details**

 1\.
 The schedule is as follows:<br>